 Step Two: Size your Designs and Change the Line Types

-This is up to you but for my Jolly Gnome I sized the image at approx. 5″ height.
+This is up to you but for my Jolly Gnome, I sized the image at approx. 5″ height.
 It was maybe a little big though.
-I think I’ll do 3″ high next time so it’s more in proportion to the size I engraved my Gnome Bearing Gifts design that’s in my Shop.
-After you’ve size it as you want make sure you change the Line Type of the design to Engrave.
+I think I’ll do 3″ high next time so it’s more in proportion to the size I engraved my Gnome Bearing Gifts engraving design.
+After you’ve sized it as you want it, make sure you change the Operation of the design to Engrave.

 Step Three: Duplicate the Cutting Shape (optional)